 Governmental and regulatory institutions have been therefore required to adapt laws and regulations in order to grant the exclusivity provided by Intellectual Property rights.
 This in turn enables authors to enforce their rights on the Internet.

-At Red Points, we have developed a Brand Intelligence platform that gives rights’ owners the possibility to track and remove illegal content at the source and increase their copyright’s lifetime value
+At Red Points, we have developed a digital revenue recovery platform that gives rights’ owners the possibility to track and remove illegal content at the source and increase their copyright’s lifetime value

 These mechanisms are key in the rapid enforcement and protection of Intellectual Property rights, and the best option for authors to ensure the exclusivity of their creations.